The Top 10 Most Reliable Cars For New Drivers

 How much you spend is personal preference.
 As with any car purchase, it’s sensible to stick to your budget and not overstretch yourself with monthly repayments.

-A lot of people recommend buying new, for peace of mind, when you’re first driving, but we’d say it’s definitely worth looking at used too.
-As cars depreciate between 15-35% in their first year, you could pick up a nearly new model for a bargain price.
+A lot of people recommend buying new for peace of mind, but it’s definitely worth looking at used too.
+As cars depreciate between 15–35% in their first year, you could pick up a nearly new model for a bargain price.

-It’s also worth remembering that young drivers are most likely to have an accident, so a used car might make sense as you’re not going to lose as much money if
+It’s also worth remembering that young drivers are most likely to have an accident, so a used car often makes financial sense as you won’t lose as much money if something does go wrong.

 The Top 10 Most Reliable Cars For First-Time Drivers